Shane Schofield: The Four Legendary Kingdoms

-When Reilly's other recurring protagonist, Jack West Jr, is abducted and forced to participate in the Hydra Games, a contest of sixteen champions forced to fight each other by threatening their loved ones, he meets and befriends Schofield when the two men realize that they were each abducted to fight in this contest.
+When Reilly's other recurring protagonist, Jack West Jr, is abducted and forced to participate in the Hydra Games, a contest of sixteen champions forced to fight each other by threatening their loved ones, he meets and befriends Schofield when the two men realise that they were each abducted to fight in this contest.
 Recognising that the wider meaning of the Games is important even if its current purpose is cruel, the two work together to save their hostages, with Schofield asking the game masters to spare West's life as his 'reward' for winning one round.
 With their actions in the Games completing half of a ritual to divert a rogue galaxy from the Milky Way, West is apparently forced to kill Schofield in a later stage, but Schofield is revealed to have faked his death using hyper-oxygenated blood, joining forces with West to find three lost cities that will allow them to prevent an upcoming 'Omega Event' (The apparent destruction of the universe).